Chen-Ruan cohomology of M_{1,n} and \bar{M}_{1,n}: The Chen--Ruan cohomology of and as vector spaces

-We have written the geometric genus of each irreducible component respectively in the corner of every curve.
+In Figure \ref{fig2} we show the two points in $\overline{A_2} \setminus A_2$, the three points in $\overline{A_3} \setminus A_3$ are in Figure \ref{Fig3}.
+The irreducible components of these curves are all rational: the geometric genus of each component is written at one extreme of the curve itself.
 The first marked point is not pictured and is at infinity.
-If coordinates are chosen on the vertical genus $0$ curve, in such a way that the two intersection points with the other component are $0, \infty$, the marked points $2$ and $2,3$ are chosen among the points with coordinates $1,-1$.
+If coordinates are chosen on the vertical genus $0$ curve, in such a way that the two intersection points with the other component are $0, \infty$, the marked points ($2$ and) $2,3$ are (chosen among) the points with coordinates $1,-1$.

-We have thus described the spaces $A_i$ as open dense substacks of weighted projective spaces of dimension $1$.
-In particular, their rational cohomology follows from the following corollary:
+We have thus described the spaces $A_i$ as open dense substacks of weighted projective stacks of dimension $1$.
+In particular, their rational cohomology follows from the following corollary.